 8. Thank Your Mail and Delivery Drivers

-We have relied so much on home deliveries this year, and the holiday rush is sure to put additional stress on them.
+We’ve relied so heavily on home deliveries in the past few years, and the holiday rush is sure to put additional stress on them.
 Make sure your sidewalks are shoveled, put a thank you sign in the window, leave out gifts of store-bought water and treats by your front door, or add an extra tip as a small way to thank them for their work this year.

 9. Teach Your Kids About Other Cultural Holidays and Traditions